openstack/neutron/doc/source/devref/alembic_migrations.rst

 To apply just expansion rules, execute::

- neutron-db-manage upgrade expand@head
+ neutron-db-manage upgrade --expand

 After the first step is done, you can stop neutron-server, apply remaining non-expansive migration rules, if any::

- neutron-db-manage upgrade contract@head
+ neutron-db-manage upgrade --contract

 and finally, start your neutron-server again.